for-l00p/meetup_rsvp_prediction/README.md

 #### Events

-As expected, most of the events were located in Manhattan and its immediate vicinities (Queens, Brooklyn, New Jersey) but interestingly, there were events held across the country and internationally as well.
+As expected, most events were located in the greater New York City area but interestingly, events were also organized across the country and abroad.

 [insert local and global map images side by side]